Drake-G/react-portfolio-2/README.md

 ![shot2](Images/reactscreenshotport.png)
 ## Usage

-This webpage is to be used by future employers and collaborators to examine my work firsthand and to get ot know a little about me.
+This webpage is to be used by future employers and collaborators to examine my work firsthand and to get to know a little about me.
 I will continue to keep this page up to date and create better visuals as I progress further along with my learning.